RenaissanceRe Holdings Ltd. (NYSE:RNR) Shares Acquired by UBS Group AG

 RenaissanceRe Announces Dividend

 The business also recently disclosed a quarterly dividend, which will be paid on Friday, December 30th.
-Investors of record on Thursday, December 15th will be paid a dividend of $0.37 per share.
-This represents a $1.48 dividend on an annualized basis and a dividend yield of 0.81%.
+Investors of record on Thursday, December 15th will be given a dividend of $0.37 per share.
 The ex-dividend date of this dividend is Wednesday, December 14th.
-RenaissanceRe’s payout ratio is currently -4.74%.
+This represents a $1.48 annualized dividend and a dividend yield of 0.81%.
+RenaissanceRe’s dividend payout ratio is currently -4.74%.

-In other RenaissanceRe news, SVP Sean G. Brosnan sold 850 shares of the firm’s stock in a transaction dated Tuesday, November 29th.
-The stock was sold at an average price of $187.74, for a total value of $159,579.00.
-Following the sale, the senior vice president now directly owns 19,038 shares of the company’s stock, valued at approximately $3,574,194.12.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-Corporate insiders own 1.70% of the company’s stock.
+In related news, SVP Sean G. Brosnan sold 850 shares of RenaissanceRe stock in a transaction that occurred on Tuesday, November 29th.
+The stock was sold at an average price of $187.74, for a total transaction of $159,579.00.
+Following the completion of the transaction, the senior vice president now directly owns 19,038 shares in the company, valued at approximately $3,574,194.12.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Insiders own 1.70% of the company’s stock.

 RenaissanceRe Holdings Ltd. provides reinsurance and insurance products in the United States and internationally.
 The company operates through Property, and Casualty and Specialty segments.
 The Property segment writes property catastrophe excess of loss reinsurance and excess of loss retrocessional reinsurance to insure insurance and reinsurance companies against natural and man-made catastrophes, including hurricanes, earthquakes, typhoons, and tsunamis, as well as claims arising from other natural and man-made catastrophes comprising winter storms, freezes, floods, fires, windstorms, tornadoes, explosions, and acts of terrorism; and other property class of products, such as proportional reinsurance, property per risk, property reinsurance, binding facilities, and regional U.S.